Giggly19890103/weblate/docs/admin/auth.rst

     }

-The default configuration extracts user details from following attributes, configure your IdP to provide them:
+The default configuration extracts user details from following attributes, configure your IDP to provide them:

 +--------------+-----------------------------------------+
 | Attribute    | SAML URI reference                      |